oat-sa/taohub-articles/articles/Frontend/Components/calculator.md

 automatically calling this method, so it should not be called directly.
 The `board` component also initializes plugins a this stage.

-**Note**: this is a life cycle method, and should not be called more than one time.
-The *update* of the component have to be managed by the component itself.
+**Note**: this is a life cycle method, and must not be called more than one time.
+The *update* of the component has to be managed by the component itself.
 The `board` component is taking care of this.

 > Emits the `render` event, as well as the `ready` event when all plugins are in